jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 state, identity, and value.
 They mix these three things up in a way that you cannot extricate the parts.

-Methods complect function and state, ordinarily, right?
+Methods complect function and state, ordinarily.
 In addition, in some languages, they complect namespaces.
 Derive from two things in Java that have the same name method, and [hand gesture with sounds like explosion].
 It does not work.

 Syntax, interestingly, complects meaning and order, often in a very unidirectional way.
 Professor Sussman made the great point about data